kflanagan/Documents/includes/Kevin-Homelab.md

 I have found that Tailscale works well, the only limitation is that it can't be installed on managed devices, like the phone that my employer provides.
 That's because it's a VPN and they will not allow a second VPN on the device.

 Tailscale can be installed on the VMs or the LXC containers, as well as your personal laptop, tablet, phone.

+## What else do you do with the servers and services?

+The NFS export from the Ubuntu server is where I put anything that is something I wish to keep, then I periocally sync that to an external disk.
+Backing up the user home dir is also going to that same external disk for now, but I'm likely to sync it to OneDrive or Google Drive.
+The options for that look like you need a client and those are a bit funky.
+Maybe I'll look for alternatives.
+In the mean time, I have a script that I'm working on to do the homedir backups.
+Some testing is in order.